RoboticExplorationLab/KSLowThrust/README.md

 Flight Mechanics Meeting in Charlotte, North Carolina.

 ### Examples From Paper
-The three main examples from the paper are low-thrust GTO to GEO transfers of varying transfer time.
+The three main examples from the paper are low-thrust GTO to GEO transfers of varying maximum thrust.
 These examples are in the following locations:

 - `conference_examples/30_day_transfer`
 - `conference_examples/60_day_transfer`